T2VEval: Benchmark Dataset and Objective Evaluation Method for T2V-generated Videos: T2VEval-Bench: A Multi-Dimensional Benchmark Dataset

-The construction and selection of prompts are critical to the evaluation of text-to-video (T2V) models, as they directly influence the credibility and reliability of the results.
+The construction and selection of prompts are critical to the evaluation of text-to-video models, as they directly influence the credibility and reliability of the results.
 To ensure both diversity and comprehensiveness, we designed representative prompts aligned with evaluation dimensions and content categories.
-These prompts are derived from 48 publicly available entries in the Sora dataset and 100 additional manually curated prompts to enhance fairness and accuracy.
+These prompts are composed of 100 self-created prompts and 48 publicly available entries from Sora’s demos.

-The prompts are divided into four categories: humans, animals, landscapes, and surreal scenes.
 Referring to the scheme adopted by \cite{feng2024tc, liu2024evalcrafter, huang2024vbench}, we utilized a large language model (LLM) to pre-generate prompts, followed by manual refinement, as illustrated in Figure \ref{fig3}.
 Basic elements for each category were predefined and organized into JSON files, which were used as inputs for the LLM to generate over 50 candidates per category, each limited to 50 words.
-After a thorough review, we finalized 100 test prompts: 30 for humans, 14 for animals, 38 for landscapes, and 18 for surreal scenes.
-These prompts are designed to align with the dimensions of the evaluation, covering aspects such as real world scenes, cultural characteristics, extreme weather conditions, actions, expressions, spatial relationships and visual styles, as detailed in Figure \ref{fig4}.
+The prompts are divided into four categories: human, animal, landscape, and imagination.
+We finalized 100 test prompts: \textbf{30 for human, 14 for animal, 38 for landscape, and 18 for imagination}.
+These prompts are designed to align with the evaluation dimension, covering aspects such as real world scenes, cultural characteristics, special weather, actions, expressions, spatial relationships and visual styles, as detailed in Figure \ref{fig4}(b).